Product catalog setup in Webflow: structure, fields, and best practices

 What to include in a product catalog

-Additionally, a robust product catalog provides valuable data on customer preferences, which can help develop targeted marketing campaigns.
+A well-designed catalog uses design elements like color schemes, fonts, layout, and interactive features to create strong visual appeal, making browsing easy, engaging, and consistent with your brand.
+A robust product catalog also provides valuable data on customer preferences, which can help develop targeted marketing campaigns.

 Front cover